Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Experiments

-\textbf{Training and Evaluation.}We conduct experiments on pokec, snap-patents, genius, penn94 and twitch-gamers with 50/25/25 train/val/test splits provided by \cite{lim2021large}, for datasets of film, squirrel, chameleon, cornell, texas and wisconsin, we follow the widely used semi-supervised setting in \cite{pei2020geom} with the standard 48/32/20 train/val/test splits.
+\textbf{Training and Evaluation.}We conduct experiments on pokec, snap-patents, genius, Penn94 and twitch-gamers with 50/25/25 train/val/test splits provided by \cite{lim2021large}, for datasets of film, squirrel, chameleon, cornell, texas and wisconsin, we follow the widely used semi-supervised setting in \cite{pei2020geom} with the standard 48/32/20 train/val/test splits.
 For each graph dataset, we report the mean accuracy with standard deviation on the test nodes in Table \ref{tab:results} with 5 runs of experiments.
-We use ROC-AUC as the metric for the class-imbalanced genius dataset (about 80\% of nodes are in the majority class), as it is less sensitive to class-imbalance than accuracy.
+We use ROC-AUC as the metric for the class-imbalanced genius dataset (similar to \cite{lim2021large}), as it is less sensitive to class-imbalance than accuracy.
 For other datasets, we use classification accuracy as the metric.